 I can’t help but be drawn to the chocolate desserts on Christmas Day, I don’t know what it is, but pavlova just doesn’t quite do it for me.
-When Dad asked if I could make a dessert that would complement the pavlova, I knew that a chocolate and berry tart would be just the thing.
+When Dad asked if I could make a dessert to supplement my Nana’s pavlova, I knew that a chocolate and berry tart would be just the thing.

 I know that to do things properly I should have made my own pastry.
-But, a) I didn’t have time, and b) I genuinely think the pre-made Edmonds pastry is actually delicious, so I decided to roll with that.
-Now, in terms of the berries that go on top of the tart, anything goes really!
-Raspberries work really well, but they can be expensive, so it is completely fine to substitute it with other fruit (you could probably go even as far as using frozen blueberries – although the presentation might not be quite so beautiful).
+But firstly, I didn’t have time and secondly, I genuinely think that the frozen Edmonds pastry is actually delicious, so I decided to roll with that.
+Now, in terms of the berries that go on top of the tart, almost anything works!
+Raspberries work really well, but admittedly they can be expensive, so it is completely fine to substitute it with other fruit (you could probably go even as far as using frozen blueberries – although the presentation might not be quite so beautiful).

 - Sweet short crust pastry